lidofinance/scripts/README.md

 ```shell
 poetry run brownie test tests/acceptance/test_accounting_oracle.py -s
 ```
+**To use the container as a full-featured development environment:**
-You can use VS Code/PyCharm to connect via SSH and make code changes.
+- Download VS Code/PyCharm locally and connect via SSH to make code changes inside the container
-You can use `git` inside the container to pull/push code changes.
+- Use `git` directly in the container to pull/push code changes

 For future maintenance, see [Dockerfile](Dockerfile).

 ### Network setup